tferrari92/automate-all-the-things/README.md

 2. Create new project

-    Pipleines -> Pipelines -> Create pipeline -> Github -> Give access to repo

-     Existing Azure Pipelines YAML file
+3. Create pipelie: Pipelines -> Pipelines -> Create pipeline -> Github -> Give access to repo -> Existing Azure Pipelines YAML file

-Crear Service Connection a Github
+4. Crear Service Connection a Github EXPLICAR!!!

-     Agregar variable para GitPassword
+5. Agregar variable para GitPassword: Variables -> New variable -> Name: GitPassword, Value:

    ???
 Repos-> Import (You'll need to use an Access Token)

-Might ask you for permission, go to Job and click permit
+6. Might ask you for permission, go to Job and click permit